 Am I at risk of bladder cancer?

-Bladder cancer is less common in women than in men.
+Female bladder cancer is less common than male bladder cancer.
 Still, certain factors may put you at higher risk.
-The following are some known risk factors for bladder cancer in women:
+This includes:

 - being over 55